corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/token-sdk-introduction.md

 ### Changes in V1.2.2

-In V1.2.2, a new [Token Selection](token-selection) feature allows a the exception `InsufficientNotLockedBalanceException` to be thrown when  sufficient funds appear to exist for a transaction to take place, but an excess of those funds are soft locked by other in-flight transactions.
+In V1.2.2, a new [Token Selection](token-selection.md) feature allows the exception `InsufficientNotLockedBalanceException` to be thrown when  sufficient funds appear to exist for a transaction to take place, but an excess of those funds are soft locked by other in-flight transactions.
 The warning tells you that there are insufficient funds that have not been soft locked to satisfy the transaction amount.

 ### Upgrade Tokens SDK

 To upgrade the Tokens SDK:

 {{< warning >}}
-Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise 4.7](../app-upgrade-notes.md).
+Before upgrading, make sure the platform database schema is properly migrated, and the changelog is syncrhonized - consult the [upgrade documentation for Corda Enterprise 4.7](../app-upgrade-notes.md).
 If you have not migrated the schema, the Tokens SDK may not upgrade correctly.
 {{< /warning >}}

 1. Change the V number (version number) in your CorDapp's relevant Gradle file to the version you are upgrading to - such as 1.2.2